 One advisor came to me with poorly designed emails and subpar results.
-His open rate was hovering around 13% and the click through rate (how many people click through to read the article) was zero.
+His open rate was hovering around 13% and his click-through rate (how many people click through to read the article) was zero.

-For comparison, the average open rate for financial emails is 21% and the average click-through rate is 2.76%, so our rates are about double the industry standard.
+For comparison, the average open rate for financial emails is 21% and the average click-through rate is 2.76%, according to Mailchimp.
+So, our rates are about double the industry standard.

-1. Only One Topic Per Email
+1. Use Only One Topic Per Email

 This is probably the most common mistake advisors make.
 In an effort to send fewer emails or to make their newsletters seem more valuable, advisors pack a hodgepodge of information into a cluttered email design.